animeshgarai09/Felix-UI-Vanilla/readme.md

 CSS Grid can be used to structure elements in columns.

-Find more detail on below topics of _Grid_ visit https://://felix-ui-dev.netlify.app/documentation.html#grid
+To find more detail on the below topics visit documentation on [Grid](https://://felix-ui-dev.netlify.app/documentation.html#grid)

 -   Two columns grid
 -   Three columns grid